Hazardous materials shipping is a heavily regulated process and our team will ensure your vehicle is properly equipped for the road.

-The transport of hazardous material is a dangerous but important job and the regulations governing this task are very comprehensive.
-Not only do drivers need special training to transport most hazardous materials, the tanks that hold the material itself need to be periodically inspected by certified professionals.
+Transporting hazardous material is a dangerous but necessary job, and the regulations governing this task are comprehensive.
+Not only do drivers need special training to transport the most hazardous materials, but the tanks that hold the material themselves must be periodically inspected by certified professionals.

-It is important to know what the DOT considers to be a hazardous material as many carriers and shippers make the mistake of not checking before shipment.
+Knowing what is considered to be a hazardous material is important, as many carriers and shippers make the mistake of not checking before shipment.
 A “hazardous material” is anything that can cause an unreasonable threat to the public or the environment.
 This includes:

 - Explosives